-illustrate individual responses and Fig. 5a-d indicates mean proportions of perceptual and pursuit responses in a particular motion direction; see Materials and Methods, Analysis of pursuit and perceptual responses): whereas perception was strongly biased toward the unadapted component's motion direction (winner-take-all; Figs. 4a, 5a,b), pursuit followed pattern motion, i.e., the vector average of unadapted and adapted motion direction, indicating that monocular adaptation had no effect on pursuit eye movements (Figs. 3a-c, 4b, 5c,d).
+Next, we report pursuit eye movements and perceived motion directions for neutral conditions, in which both motion directions were simultaneously cued.
+Results show the expected dissociation between perception and pursuit (Fig. 3a-c and Fig. 4a,b illustrate individual responses and Fig. 5a-d indicates mean proportions of perceptual and pursuit responses in a particular motion direction; see Methods): whereas perception was strongly biased towards the unadapted component's motion direction (winner-take-all; Fig. 4a and Fig. 5a,b), pursuit followed pattern motion, i.e., the vector average of unadapted and adapted motion direction, indicating that monocular adaptation had no effect on pursuit eye movements (Fig. 3a-c, Fig. 4b, Fig. 5c,d).
 These results replicate our previous findings (Spering et al., 2011).